antitoxic/antitoxic.github.com/_posts/2013-08-16-command-line-fructose-the-sugar-that-is-good-for-you.md

 The healthy sugar that you can use in your command-line work.
 Taking a look at some convinient tweaks.

 ## Few notes
 The code samples are targetting debian based OSs and it was tested on Ubuntu 13.04.
+It shouldn't be complex to found alternative syntax for all apple-based friends.

 ## Removing long login greeting message.
 That thing: